sequentialread/modular-spatial-index/README.md

 modular-spatial-index is a simple spatial index adapter for key/value databases like leveldb and Cassandra (or RDBMS like SQLite/Postgres if you want), based on https://github.com/google/hilbert.

 It's called "modular" because it doesn't have any indexing logic inside, you bring your own index.
 It simply defines a mapping from two-dimensional space (`[x,y]` as integers) to 1-dimensional space (a single string of bytes for a point, or a handful of byte-ranges for a rectangle).
-You can use these strings of bytes (keys) and byte-ranges (query parameters) in any database to implement a spatial index.
+You can use these strings of bytes (keys) and byte-ranges (range query parameters) in any database to implement a spatial index.

 Read amplification for range queries is ~2x-3x in terms of IOPS and bandwidth compared to a 1-dimensional query.